AngieMurphy/AngieMurphy.github.io/_posts/2016-10-9-OOP: Week Eight.md

 ## What will you do next week?
 Finish up the Allocator project, and make sure that we meet all the specs.
 My partner and I on the Netflix assignment had a few oversights which affected our grade a bit.
-I also would like to begin studying for my Graphics exam which is the following week, and stay on top of the topis we are reviewing in OOP.
+I also would like to begin studying for my Graphics exam which is the following week, and stay on top of the topics we are reviewing in OOP.
 I am also VERY excited about the coming tasks I am taking on at work.
 I will get to dive into learning about the Frostbite game engine and learning about how localization works in the game industry.

 ## Tip of the Week
 I learned this past week about 'provisioning profiles' in Apple app development.
-I learned about this when an IPad app for a side project I've contributed to was consistently crashing a week after installing it to the device.
+I learned about this when an iPad app for a side project I've contributed to was consistently crashing a week after installing it to the device.
 With some researching, I learned that if you don't have a paid Apple Developer account, the app will just not open after about a week, the length of time they give you when you are issued a 'provisioning profile' at build time of your app.
-Other than this project, I have never deployed anything to an iOS app, so this could be a totally normal, and expected thing that others experience all of the time, but I didn't learn about this until a few days ago.
+Other than this project, I have never deployed anything to iOS so this could be a totally normal, and expected thing that others experience all of the time, but I didn't learn about this until a few days ago.
 So, if your app is crashing after a weeks time, this is could be why.

+Source on this issue: [Apple Forum](https://forums.developer.apple.com/thread/51527)